-Admire the turquoise waters of Sorobon Beach, a secluded area located near Bonaire’s Lac Bay.
+One of the most relaxing things to do in Bonaire is to admire the turquoise waters of Sorobon Beach, a secluded area located near Bonaire’s Lac Bay.
 Famous for its near-perfect windsurfing conditions, Sorobon has played host to a number of windsurfing competitions in the past.
 If you’re not into water sports, Sorobon’s calm and shallow shore is ideal for floating in the ocean or taking a leisurely swim, too.

 Blue Bay Beach, Curaçao

 In the northwest of Curaçao lies Blue Bay Beach, a place where the water is calm and cool.
 Pull up a beach chair and spend hours under the shade of palm trees, or swim in the Caribbean Sea under the sun.
 Not only does the beach have comfortable facilities and a nearby restaurant, but it also has a water sports activity center, where you can sign up for scuba diving, kayaking, and more.

 There’s no chance you’ll ever be bored during a stay at Palm Beach, Aruba’s hot spot, where you’ll find plenty of entertainment and things to do.
 Lounge on the beach during the day, and in the afternoon, walk to the nearby casinos, international restaurants and bars, or large shopping centers with movie theaters and bowling lanes.
 After a day at Palm Beach, you’ll understand why Aruba is nicknamed “one happy island.”

 If you want to stay away from the crowds, head to South Friar’s Beach located in the southeast peninsula of St. Kitts.
 Aside from tranquil waters and white sand, South Friar’s Beach also has a restaurant, bar, and a variety of water sports to try out.